Headaches are widely viewed as a common side effect of birth control pills. But is the pill itself to blame for your headache?

 - ice packs applied to your head or neck

 Birth control pills are generally safe, effective, and well-tolerated.
-Healthy women who don’t smoke should be able to take birth control pills until menopause or until they no longer need them.
+People who don’t smoke should be able to take birth control pills until menopause or until they no longer need them.

 Negative side effects caused by taking birth control pills, including a headache, generally lessen or go away in a few months.
 Positive side effects may include relief from common menstrual symptoms such as cramps or heavy bleeding, improved skin, and a lower risk of certain cancers.